Florida governor suspends Broward County Sheriff Scott Israel, sources say

 The news followed an earlier report from the Miami Herald that the official had informed his top commanders that he'd be removed from the post.

-17 people were killed during the February 2018 shooting at Marjory Stoneman Douglas High School in Parkland, Florida
+17 people were killed during the February 2018 shooting at Marjory Stoneman Douglas High School in Parkland, Florida.

+Calls for Israel to resign came shortly after the fatal incident occurred and in April, the Broward Sheriff's Office Deputies Association voted "no confidence" in him.
+The association cited the national criticism surrounding Israel and his office following the shooting.

 This is a developing story.
 Please check back for updates.